In 2013, World Dressage Masters approached ISES to develop guidelines to ensure optimal horse and rider welfare and safety at competitive events.

 Access to the stable area should be restricted, and these restrictions must be clearly indicated.
 If visitors are able to access the stables and surrounding areas, details of risks (such as horses kicking or biting), and appropriate control measures may also be required. e.g. 1, 4, 11, 12, 13

 - Stabling environments must be constructed in a safe and secure manner.
-For example, flooring must be non-slip, there should be sufficient windows/openings for the air to circulate, but without creating drafts.
+For example, flooring must be non-slip, there should be sufficient windows/openings for the air to circulate, but without creating draughts.
 There must be no sharp edges or protrusions horses could injure themselves on, and door- and passageways must be wide enough for horses not to catch themselves.
-Stables must be of sufficient size to enable a horse to perform comfort behaviors (rolling, lying down, moving, avoiding injury, self-grooming).
-Recommended stable sizes are a minimum of 3.5 x 3.5 meters for horses and 3 x 3.5 meters for ponies.
+Stables must be of sufficient size to enable a horse to perform comfort behaviours (rolling, lying down, moving, avoiding injury, self-grooming).
+Recommended stable sizes are a minimum of 3.5 x 3.5 metres for horses and 3 x 3.5 metres for ponies.

 - Horses must be provided with bedding that is dust free, dry and of sufficient depth to encourage the horse to lie down and urinate and allow him/her to avoid injuries.

 - Stables must be positioned so that horses can see other horses and are not exposed to external environmental stressors such as extreme temperatures, continuous lights, loud noises, crowds or other hazards.

 Management systems must not isolate individual horses from their conspecifics, or confine them to small areas.
 Although in certain situations such as a competitive environment there may be no alternative to stabling, the following points may reduce the stress of being confined and must be followed. e.g. 1, 4, 7, 8, 11, 12, 13